sgmonda/stdio/readme.md

 - `getopt()`: a function to parse command-line arguments.
 - `read()`: an async function to read the standard input (or huge files) by lines, without having to worry about system resources.
+- `readLine()`: an async function to read a single line from the standard input.
 - `ask()`: an async function to ask questions in a terminal and wait for a user's response.

 And the following classes: